vinixnan/java-reinforcement-learning/README.md

 # Features

-The following reinforcement learning are implemented:
+The following reinforcement learning algorithms are implemented in this project:

 * R-Learn
 * Q-Learn